 Discovery Communications allows viewers to go on safari without ever having to leave their couch.
-It is the world's #1 non-fiction media company, with more than 150 worldwide cable TV networks, including Discovery Channel, Animal Planet, and The Learning Channel (TLC).
-Among its US joint venture networks are The Oprah Winfrey Network (OWN), The Hub, and 3net (the first 24-hour 3D network).
-Discovery Communications reaches more than 2.2 billion subscribers in more than 220 countries.
+The company is the world's #1 non-fiction media company, with more than 150 worldwide cable TV networks, including Discovery Channel, Animal Planet, and The Learning Channel (TLC).
+Discovery's various networks reache more than 2 billion subscribers in about 220 countries.
 In addition, the company offers educational products and services to school; a diverse set of digital media services; and online content through Discovery.com and AnimalPlanet.com.

-The company distributes customized content throughout the US and in more than 220 countries and territories in over 40 languages.
-US networks accounted for about 50% of revenue in fiscal 2014.
+Discovery distributes customized content throughout the world in more than 40 languages.
+US networks account for about 50% of revenue.

 Sales and Marketing